aeternity/protocol/contracts/sophia.md

 Named arguments can be given in any order.

-To recover the underlying address of a contract instance there is a field `address : address`.
-For instance, to send tokens to the voting contract without calling it you can write
+To recover the underlying address of a contract instance, it has a field `address : address`.
+For instance, to send tokens to the voting contract without calling it (using the global namespace *Chain*), you can write:

 ```javascript
   function pay(v : VotingType, amount : int) =